aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-vcf-mhtml-aspose-email-java/_index.md

 MailMessage eml = msg.toMailMessage(op);
 ```

-### Preparing and Saving Contact Information to MHTML

-The next step involves configuring options to save the contact information as an MHTML file.

-#### Configure MHT Save Options
+### Step 4: Configure MHT Save Options

-Set up your `MhtSaveOptions` to include necessary details:
+Set the options that control how the contact is rendered in MHTML.

 ```java
 MhtSaveOptions mhtSaveOptions = new MhtSaveOptions();